zilch/type-route/docs/guides/wildcard-routes.md

 });
 ```

-Trailing path parameters must come at the end of the path and will match everything follow the first part of the url including forward slashes.
-This ensures that any path starting with `/static` will match the example route.
+Trailing path parameters must come at the end of the path and will match everything following the first part of the url including forward slashes.
+In the above example this ensures any path starting with `/static` will match the example route.